RESEARCH

 Examples:

 I am also interested in how humans control their movements and physical interactions since such insights can directly benefit the development of better robot control and teaching methods.
-In particular, I am studying how the human neuromechanical system derives, controls, and optimises the movements of limbs and the body during physical interaction.
+In particular, my group is studying how the human neuromechanical system derives, controls, and optimises the movements of limbs and the body during physical interaction.

 Examples: